LidkeLab/smite/paper/paper.md

 Fluorescence single molecule imaging comprises a variety of techniques that involve detecting individual fluorescent particles.
-Many of these techniques involve particles which switch stochastically between fluorescent and dark states, where this "blinking" behavior enables the microscopes to overcome the diffraction limit, a fundamental limitation on the resolution of light, which limits the spatial resolution of (visible) light-based microscopes.
+Many of these techniques involve localizing individual fluorescent molecules with precisions below the diffraction limit, which limits the spatial resolution of (visible) light-based microscopes.
 These methodologies are widely used to image biological structures at the nanometer scale by fluorescently tagging the structures of interest, elucidating details of the biological behavior observed.

 Two common techniques are single-molecule localization microscropy (SMLM), which is used to produce 2D or 3D super-resolution images of static or nearly